ultralytics/ultralytics/docs/modes/predict.md

 ## Plotting ResultsF

-You can the `plot()` method of a `Result` objects to plot predictions.
-It plots all prediction types (boxes, masks, keypoints, probabilities, etc.) contained in the `Results` object.
+You can use the `plot()` method of a `Result` objects to visualize predictions.
+It plots all prediction types (boxes, masks, keypoints, probabilities, etc.) contained in the `Results` object onto a numpy array that can then be shown or saved.

 !!! example "Plotting"